Tiredaf1/Nowhere-Kristal-Mod-FIght/README.md

 ## 📂 How to Play
 1. Download the Kristal engine.
 2. Place this folder into your `mods` directory.
-3. Launch Kristal and select **testlagiyaallah**.
+3. Launch Kristal and select **Nowhere**.

-**i forgot to change the name you can name it anything u want
+## 🤓 Currently learning
+1. Using Kristal Game Engine
+2. Developing my own homelab